-I, , being first dul y sworn and cautioned according to law, state
+, being first duly sworn and cautioned according to law, state

-that: • -

-1. I reside at .
+1. I reside at

-My telephone number is ·
+My telephone number is

-My email address is .
+My email address is

 2. I am eighteen (18) years of age or older.

-3. I will not attempt to serve process in any case relative of any party. e in which I am a party, counsel for a party, or a
+3. I will not attempt to serve process in any case in which I am a party, counsel for a party, or a relative of any party.

 4. I do not have a felony criminal record.

-specific instructions for service of process as ord If a pleading is left with a responsible party who Ohio Rules of Civil Procedure.
-I will also obey any dered by the Court in individual cases, including: to is more than sixteen (16) years of age, then adding is left with the individual to be served, then
+5. I will follow all applicable Local Rules and Ohio Rules of Civil Procedure.
+I will also obey any specific instructions for service of process as ordered by the Court in individual cases, including: If a pleading is left with a responsible party who is more than sixteen (16) years of age, then return is as "residential service" and if the pleading is left with the individual to be served, then the return is as "personal service."

 6. I am going to be acting as an agent of

 Applicant

-to before me and subscribed in my presence this, 20 day of
+to before me and subscribed in my presence this day of, 20

 Notary Public